Arthur Tobin: Personal life

 Tobin is the father of former state representative A. Stephen Tobin and the father-in-law of former Quincy mayor William J. Phelan.

 In 2009, Tobin hit a school bus with his car and left the scene stating he did not realize he had hit it.
 Police did not charge him with hit and run because he did not know he had hit the bus.

+Tobin died on January 16, 2026, one day after his wife, Shirley, died.
+Tobin's death also came one day after the death of James A. Sheets, who served as the 31st mayor of Quincy.